twinbodycom/BABCropperView/README.md

 # BABCropperView
-A image cropper view based on UIScrollView.
+A customizable image cropper view based on UIScrollView.